liangqiyuan/liangqiyuan/content/project/federated-learning/index.md

   focal_point: Smart
   preview_only: false
 ---
-**How to make each client happy?
-Is a server necessary?** Federated learning is a collaborative technology that enables multiple clients to share knowledge while ensuring privacy, high efficiency, and low communication overhead.
+Federated learning is a collaborative technology that enables multiple clients to share knowledge while ensuring privacy, high efficiency, and low communication overhead.
 Our work focuses on delivering personalized, human-centered federated learning services.
 In addition to client-to-server federated learning, we are also fostering the development of peer-to-peer federated learning, including communication protocols, network topologies, paradigms, and variants.
 Our ultimate vision is to realize a fair, incentivized, and interpretable peer-to-peer federated learning system deployed on vehicular networks, research institutions, and mobile services.